 Next, copy the feed URL to your clipboard …

-(Paste your URL of your feed into a feedreader to view the content.
-Source: http://feedreader.com/online)
+(Paste the feed URL into a feedreader to view the content.
+Source: Feedreader.com)

-As mentioned earlier, no matter what industry you operate in, you can display on your site the latest news from an industry-related government department or authoritative site in your industry simply by importing content from their feed.
-You can use RSS feeds to display a range of information on your WordPress site like news, Facebook updates, or content from thousands of sites using the WordPress RSS widget.
+As mentioned earlier, no matter what industry you are part of, you could easily display on your site the latest content from an industry-related government department or authoritative site in your industry by simply adding their feed.
+You can easily display a range of information on your WordPress site such as news, social media updates, or content from thousands of sites using the WordPress RSS widget.

-First, Find a website containing content that you would like to display on your site and copy its feed URL to your clipboard …
+copy the feed URL from a website or blog that publishes content that you would like to add to your site to your clipboard …

-Next, go to your Widgets area and paste the feed into an RSS widget …
+Next, go to your Widgets section and paste the feed into a new RSS widget …

 (Widgets Section – RSS Widget)

-Refresh your web browser.
-The content can now be seen on the sidebar …
+Refresh your browser.
+The content from the RSS feed should now appear on the sidebar …

 Add Your WordPress RSS Feed To Search Consoles